Blum: Masters of Their Own Destiny

 Blum: Masters of Their Own Destiny (Blum - Gospodari svoje buducnosti) is a 2024 Bosnian documentary film written, co-produced and directed by Jasmila Žbanić.
 The film tells the story of how Emerik Blum, Bosnian Jewish businessman, philanthropist and politician transformed a small studio into a major company Energoinvest using a unique and democratic management style.
 In this model, every employee had a say in the decisions affecting the business.
 Though not widely known, it shows how shared decision-making can lead to big success.

 The film premiered on 8 November 2024 in Sarajevo.
-It was selected as the Bosnia and Herzegovina entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Bosnia and Herzegovina entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.